 What you need to know about Amtrak’s Traditional Dining Cars

-Until the end of 2020, all long-distance trains, but the Auto Train, will only have flex dining.
+Until May 21, 2020*, all long-distance trains, but the Auto Train, will only have flex dining.

 Over my years of traveling with Amtrak, many great memories and “interesting” conversations happened during a meal in an Amtrak Dining Car.
 Even a long-term friendship started over lunch in the Sunset Limited/ Texas Eagle dining car.
 (Hi Sean and David).

 A dining car is where Amtrak serves meals in a restaurant-style; a cafe car sells grab and go food, beverages, and snacks.